gregoryjscott/portfolio/README.md

 ## Plugins

 The [`_plugins`](_plugins) directory stores Jekyll plugins.
-There is one custom Jekyll plugin in play - `page_data_generator`.
-It currently traverses the data files, adds some counts used by the views for sorting, and injects the data into its corresponding page.
-For example, if the `_data/languages/js.yml` file contains a field called `desc`, then `languages/js.md` can access its value using `page.desc`.
+There is one custom Jekyll plugin in play - [`PageDataGenerator`](_plugins/page_data_generator.rb).

+`PageDataGenerator` traverses the data files, adds fields used sorting, and then injects the data into its corresponding content page.
+For example, if the `_data/languages/js.yml` file contains a field called `desc`, then `languages/js.md` can access the value of `desc` using the `page.desc` property.
+Additionally, the `_data/languages/index.md` file will receive a `page.languages` property that contains the list of languages.

 I'm not proud of the code or the approach but I haven't come up with anything elegant yet.